NoemiBuri/seminar/README.md

 # 2019-end-member-mixing-analyis
 ### Python 3.7.2, JetBrains PyCharm Community Edition 2018.3.5
-This python project is part of the master thesis “Abflussseparation mittels stabiler Isotopen – Bestim-mung der Wasserherkunft nach Regen, Schnee- und Gletscherschmelze in drei alpinen Einzugsge-bieten” (hydrological separation with stable isotopes – determination of the water origin regarding rain, glacier and snowmelt in three alpine catchments).
+This python project is part of the master thesis “Abflussseparation mittels stabiler Isotopen – Bestimmung der Wasserherkunft nach Regen, Schnee- und Gletscherschmelze in drei alpinen Einzugsge-bieten” (hydrological separation with stable isotopes – determination of the water origin regarding rain, glacier and snowmelt in three alpine catchments).
 The master thesis is embedded in a research project of the hydropower company Kraftwerke Oberhasli AG (KWO) and the University of Bern.
 Further information about the background of the project is available in the **Report_ EMMA.pdf**.

 Author: Noemi Buri, noemi.buri@students.unibe.ch, University of Bern, Seminar Geodata Analysis and Modelling 2019